ramanakshay/canvas-template/README.md

 ## Contributing

-Any kind of enhancement or contribution is welcomed.
+Any kind of enhancement or contribution is welcome.
 If you have bug fixes, new features, or any improvements, I'd love your help!

 ### TODOs

-- [ ] Support for loggers (wandb, tensorboard)
+- [ ] Experiment Tracking (wandb, tensorboard)
+- [ ] Testing Framework (pytest, unittest)
-- [ ] Distributed training integration (ddp, accelerator, etc.)
+- [ ] Distributed Training (pytorch, accelerate)